jesper-olsen/hypervector/README.md

 # hypervector

 A Rust library for hyperdimensional computing (HDC), supporting bipolar (+1/–1) and binary (0/1) hypervectors.
-Includes applications such as logical inference and language identification.
+Includes example applications such as logical inference and language identification.

 > Hyperdimensional computing extends the traditional (von Neumann)
 > model of computing with numbers, to computing with wide vectors, e.g., 10,000-